duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 4%3A Scotland.md

 				- to 635mm annually in certain eastern areas.
 		- Scotland has rich popular weather lore.
 			- In fact, these saying fall into two groups:
-				- Forecasting weather
 				- Forecasting climate.
-					- Climatic forecasts, those sayings which predict summer rainfall from observing
+					- Climatic forecasts, those sayings which predict summer rainfall from observing have little validity.
 						- when species of tree come into leaf
-						- severity of the coming winter from the time of migration of certain birds, have little validity.
+						- severity of the coming winter from the time of migration of certain birds
+				- Forecasting weather
-					- But familiarity with the local topography can enable a reasonable forecast of weather within the next few hours to be made, if the wind direction, temperature and humidity are known.
-Over hundred, or thousands, of years, people have recorded these weather signs in the form of proverbs, such as the familiar 'red sky at night, shepherd's delight.
+					- But familiarity with the local topography can enable a reasonable forecast of weather within the next few hours to be made
+						- if the wind direction, temperature and humidity are known.
+					- Over hundred, or thousands, of years, people have recorded these weather signs in the form of proverbs, such as the familiar 'red sky at night, shepherd's delight.
 						- Or the description of Scottish weather by Buff Hardie:
 							- | | |
 							  | Rughadh shuas an a'm laidhe, | With a rody sky at bedtime |